-The experienced Physiotherapist can see patterns develop that can allude to a diagnosis which is often proven correct even before physical assessment.
+The experienced Physiotherapist in Robina can see patterns develop that can allude to a diagnosis which is often proven correct even before physical assessment.
 The explanation of the pain along with the person’s history and presentation can fit a pattern that 99% of the time gives you the answer.
 Here are two common presentations that might sound familiar.

 The desk worker with an ‘ache’ in the neck, usually RIGHT sided.
 The pain gets worse towards the end of the day.
 It is often moderate and patients bear it for months before finally coming to physio.
 In the acute phase it can cause headaches and pain into the arm.